MoonfaceDev/Moonitor/README.md

    - Select 'Create a virtual hard disk now' and proceed
    - Select 'VDI (VirtualBox Disk Image)' as hard disk file type, and proceed
    - Select 'Dynamically allocated' for storage on physical hard disk, and proceed
-   - Set the hard disk location and size, the default disk size should be sufficient for Moonitor.
+   - Set the hard disk location and size, it is recommended to allocate at least 20GB.
 Then proceed

    <br/>**Configure network:**
    - Click 'Settings' to open VM settings window